 - a.
 Once a proposal has been selected, the Principal Investigator must prepare an overall R&D plan covering the entire period of the R&D project.
 The Principal Investigator must also prepare annual R&D plans for each year of the project.
 R&D plans should contain both budgets and the composition of R&D teams.
 Proposed R&D budgets are examined during the selection process.
 Actual research and development budgets will be confirmed by the Program Supervisor when R&D plans are formulated before going through an approval process. - b.
 R&D plans (overall R&D plans and yearly R&D plans) will be confirmed by the Program Supervisor before going through an approval process.
 Based upon advice from the Program Advisor, the Program Supervisor is to exchange opinions with the Principal Investigator, maintain an awareness of the day-to-day progress of the project, perform site visits, provide advice and coordination for the R&D plan, and provide guidance to the Principal Investigator as required. - c.
-The Program Supervisor may, as necessary to achieve the overall aims of this program, make adjustments between separate projects when determining project plans. - %R&D team compositions and budgets set forth in R&D plans may be revised during the R&D project period in response to the overall R&D program budget conditions and program management actions taken by the Program Supervisor.
+The Program Supervisor may, as necessary to achieve the overall aims of this program, make adjustments between separate projects when determining project plans. - d.
+The period of the project may be shortened and the R&D budget may be reduced or canceled at the discretion of the Program Supervisor. - R&D team compositions and budgets set forth in R&D plans may be revised during the R&D project period in response to the overall R&D program budget conditions and program management actions taken by the Program Supervisor.